hafizrahmadhani/Mobi-App/README.md

-# Mobi App - Human Pose Detection
+# Mobi App - Shoulder Pose Detection

 **Mobi App** is an **individual project** developed for the "Americano" (Challenge 2) at the **Apple Developer Academy @ UNINA**.
 This app was built solo, not as part of a team.